Investing in students that need it most.

 Summer enrichment programs: opportunity to attend two rigorous summer academic programs at top-tier institutions to explore their educational interests.

-To learn more about Minds Matter Denver, click here.
+To learn more about Minds Matter Denver, please visit their website.

 Our Partnership